-Programs in which all students enrolled are funded by one employer or one third party.
+Programs in which all students enrolled are funded by one employer or one third party that is not a public body."

 Enrolment contract

 An institution must enter into a written contract when a student is enrolled in a program.
 Different contract standards apply to approved programs and programs that do not require approval.